freealise/freealise/plots/storygrid.md

 progressive jpeg story outline: pick a word to be in the title then subdivide and find a word for each part, recursively

+- use keywords (most stressed and rhyming words of a line) as initial sg/bs (what each line is about)
+- highlight the contextual importance levels of words with tone markers
+    level goes with the word and syllable stress pattern / sentiment (tune is its derivative)

 Empty book = fill in the blanks within genre conventions (sci-fi | factualism !)

 know character's actions along with them from characterization (but not ahead, keep to the present moment like IRL or in meditation)